Zeppelin (film): Plot

 Under cover of darkness, Geoffrey navigates the airship on its final approach to the castle.
 A local farmer hears the sound of the airship's engines just before they are cut, and raises the alarm with the local military base, but he is not immediately believed.
 Geoffrey has no option but to participate in the assault, but manages to slip away to try to raise the alarm.
 He persuades a sceptical radio operator to contact London, but after being wounded by German soldiers, the dying operator mistakes Geoffrey for a German spy and shoots him in the arm.
 The Germans launch an attack on the castle, but the historical documents they seek are in vaults inaccessible to them.

 Meanwhile, alerted by the farmer's report and the radio operator's chaotic call, the British Admiralty scrambles several Royal Naval Air Service squadrons and dispatches ground troops.
-The British troops engage the Germans in a firefight, who withdraw empty-handed rather than risk losing the Zeppelin.
+The British troops engage the Germans in a firefight, and the Germans withdraw empty-handed rather than risk losing the Zeppelin.
 The airship manages to slip away in the dark with a much depleted complement, but shortly after first light is caught by pursuing British aircraft.
 Several aircraft are shot down in the ensuing dogfight, but the Zeppelin is badly damaged.

 Despite desperately lightening the airship in an effort to stay in the air, the survivors are forced to crash-land near the coast of the neutral Netherlands.
 Geoffrey, Erika and the few remaining crew members make their way ashore just as the Zeppelin explodes.

 Cast

 Production

 Written by producer Owen Crump, the story of Zeppelin is set in mid-1915, during the First World War.
 The mission depicted is fictitious.
 Principal photography for the production began in late 1970.

 J. Ronald Getty was an executive producer through his GMF Picture Corp.
 The movie was to be the first of a three-picture deal between GMF and Warner Bros.
+(The others were Not Yet a Hero and Charlie Olive.)
+Getty had earlier helped finance the films Flare Up and Honky.

+Getty told the press he "was involved in many ways" during filming, including finding the film's technical adviser, seeking locations and casting.
+He said his father was "not too interested" about filmmaking.
+"He's got other things to worry about."
+Getty added:

+If you give the people what they want they will respond.
+The knack is in picking the right property.
+We're not interested in making pornography.
+Nor do we want to deliver any messages.
+Too many filmmakers nowaways are trying to foist their own views of social and moral questions on the public.
+Audiences don't want that.
+They want entertainment.

+Crump said MGM cancelled the film two weeks before production claiming it would cost $5 million.
+He found alternative financing and brought the film in for $1.8 million, he claims, by cutting down on his overhead.

 Filming took place at Malta.
 Peter Carsten was injured shooting bayonet scenes in the film.